escidoc/escidoc-core-admin/doc/readme.txt

 4.)
 Regenerate index for search
 -------------------------------

 	Prerequisites for reindexing:
 	- Database has been migrated (if necessary)
 	- Fedora has been migrated (if necessary)
 	- Object cache has been regenerated (if necessary)
 	- eSciDocCore Services including fedora repository are started

 	Use this when
 	- structure/schema of items or containers changes
 	- Structure of index-database changed (new index etc.)

-    - Workflow:
+	Workflow:
 	- get all items/container-hrefs from om where status = released
 	- delete index-databases
 	- put item-hrefs in SB-indexing queue -> reindex items
 	- put container-hrefs in SB-indexing queue -> reindex containers

-    - Usage:
+	Usage:
         - modify admin-tool.properties:
 		- escidocOmUrl : URL of OM
 		- escidocSbUrl: URL of naming-service of SB
 		- persistentHandle: persistent handle of eSciDoc systemadmin
+		- clearIndex: set to false if the index should not be emptied before adding objects to it
+		- indexNamePrefix: set to "escidoc", "escidocou", "escidocoaipmh" if you want to rebuild only one specific index, "all" otherwise
-        - Execute
+        - execute
             - java -jar eSciDocCoreAdmin.jar reindex
             or
             - target reindex of ant file build.xml
             The admin-tool.properties must be placed in the directory from that the admin tool is executed.